DigitalThieves/vue3-course/salt-merch-store/README.md

 ## Focus of the day

-Today, the focus will mostly continued being on the product page.
+Today, the focus will mostly continued be on the product page.
 We will create components, bind variables to them, pass in props and at last we will start working on a starting page and create two components, one with default and named slots and the other will be a multi-root component.

 ## Task 1: "Fake" a loading screen